sto3014/LREditionDetails/README.md

 ### Tags for editions

-In the new tagset _Edition Details_ underneath of label _Edition Details_ are 6 new tags:
+In the new tagset _Edition Details_ underneath of label _Edition Details_ you will find 6 new tags:

 * Catalog type
 * Catalog name